KittyGiraudel/site/_posts/2015-02-23-what-i-learnt-from-writing-a-book.md

 I spent the last week reading what I wrote over and over to make sure it was okay.
 I’ve read the whole book from A to Z at least 5 times, and I’ve spent countless hours on some sections (hey Grid Layout fucker).
 I was sick and tired of reading my own write-ups and I think it’s perfectly normal after months of working on the same thing.

 At some point, you’ll get paranoid about what you come up with.
-"What if it sounds dull?
+“What if it sounds dull?
 What if it makes no sense?
-What if it’s not interesting enough?".
+What if it’s not interesting enough?”.

 It’s okay.
 Keep in mind people won’t be reading your book over and over again, and most of them will go pretty quickly through it, not paying extra attention to every single word.
 Don’t put too much on yourself.

 ## It’s not all fun

-When Eyrolles came to me asking if I would like to write a book, I was like "yeeepeee! it’s like a really long article!".
+When Eyrolles came to me asking if I would like to write a book, I was like “yeeepeee! it’s like a really long article!”.
 I thought I would just have to sit in front on the keyboard, unleash the beast and be done with 300 pages of writing.

 Nope.
 It doesn’t work like this.
 There is the fun part: writing content.
 And there is all the boring stuff that comes with: taking screenshots, indexing everything, making sure content flows correctly…